 Module: Professional Standards

 1200.
-What is the e LEA student enrollment? (select one)
+What e LEA student enrollment? (select one)

 a) 2,499 or less

 b) 2,500 - 9,999

 c) 10,000 or more

 1201.
 List the em aployee count for each of the following:

 Directors

 Managers

 Other Full-Time

 Nutrition Staff

 >20 hours/week

 Part-Time Nutrition Staff <20 hours/wee Staff hired afte January 1 of the School Year being reviewed e Non-school nutrition staff t have responsibilities that include duties related t the program 1202.
 YES NO SFA hired any new directors on or after 5?
 If no, proceed to Question 1204. · · School Nutrition Program Director has , did they meet the hiring standards nts?
-Comments: 1203. nool Nutrition Program Director has been YES NO s of being h complete food safety training within 30 irred? foo d safety cer eed to question 1204.
+Comments: hire day b.
+1 .
+If a new School Nutrition Program Director has been ired, did they complete food safety training within 30 YES NO s of being h d safety cer eed to question 1204.
 If no, was previous tification obtained in the last 5 years?
 If e of certification in comments.
 Comments: